skonfig/.github/README.md

 Everything is expected to be used straight from the repositories.

-We are currently targetting cdist power users who already know what they are doing, so expect some rough edges.
+We are currently targeting cdist power users who already know what they are doing, so expect some rough edges.

 ### Get core with essentials